INS Sindhukirti

 Sindukirti was commissioned on 9 December 1989 in the Soviet Union, with Cdr.
-Ramdas signing her commissioning orders.
+Ramdas executing her commissioning warrant.
 She underwent a protracted "medium refit" from June 2006 until May 2015 at the Hindustan Shipyard at Visakhapatnam.
 The midlife upgrade was projected to be completed in 3 years but numerous delays postponed the submarine's return.
-Having spent one third of her life in refit, she finally returned to service on 23 May 2015.
+Having spent one-third of her life in refit, she finally returned to service on 23 May 2015.

 Description

 Sindhukiriti has a length of 72.6 m overall, a beam of 9.9 m and a draft of 6.5 m.
 She displaces 2300 t surfaced, 3100 t submerged and has a maximum diving depth of 300 m.
 The complement is about 68, including 7 officers and 61 sailors.